BDA-KTS/Telegram-Data-Collection/README.md

 # Telegram-Data-Collection
-# Description
+## Description
-The method helps to deploy a Telegram data collection setup for extracting Telegram messages broadcast across channels.
-As a broadcasting social media platform, the channel administrator can broadcast content as text messages and other media to disseminate information to the users of that channel.
-The method takes public channel IDs (as seeds) and a telephone number with Telegram App installed as input and extracts messages across all seed channels as well as other public channels where the message was published.
+The method helps to deploy a Telegram data collection setup for extracting messages broadcast across channels.
+As a broadcasting social media platform, the channel administrator can broadcast their content as text or other media messages to disseminate information to the users of that channel.
+The method takes public channel IDs (as seeds), requires a telephone number with Telegram App, and extracts messages in JSON format across all seed channels as well as other public channels where the messages from the seed channels were forwarded..

-# Relevant research questions that could be adressed with the help of this method
+## Relevant research questions that could be adressed with the help of this method

 1. Study of extremism in a specific geographic area(Walther, Samantha, and Andrew McCoy.
 "US extremism on Telegram."
 Perspectives on Terrorism 15.2 (2021): 100-124.)